 The name value is formed in the manner the name is normally spoken, with the given name and family name (surname) separated by slashes (/).
-(See <NAME_PERSONAL>, page .)
-Based on the dynamic nature or unknown compositions of naming conventions, it is difficult to structure the name peices to be able to handle every case.
-The name pieces of the name field are provided for systems that may have over-structured the name field.
-For current compatibility and future flexibility, all systems must construct their names based on the <NAME_PERSONAL> structure.
-Those using the name pieces should assume that few systems will process them, and most will not provide the name pieces.
-The NPFX, GIVN, SURN, NSFX tags are provided optionally for systems that cannot operate effectively with less structured information.
-Future GEDCOM releases (6.0 and later) will likely apply a very different strategy to resolve this problem.
+(See <NAME_PERSONAL>, page 48.)
+Based on the dynamic nature or unknown compositions of naming conventions, it is difficult to provide more detailed name piece structure to handle every case.
+The NPFX, GIVN, NICK, SPFX, SURN, and NSFX tags are provided optionally for systems that cannot operate effectively with less structured information.
+For current future compatibility, all systems must construct their names based on the <NAME_PERSONAL> structure.
+Those using the optional name pieces should assume that few systems will process them, and most will not provide the name pieces.
+Future GEDCOM releases (6.0 and later) will likely apply a very different strategy to resolve this problem, possibly using a sophisticated parser and a name-knowledge database.